Hemsworth: Media

-Community radio station Rhubarb Radio launched in 2017, operated by volunteers.
+community radio station Rhubarb Radio launched in 2017, operated by volunteers.
 Based in Ossett, it broadcasts to the Wakefield district and south Leeds.

 Notable people

 Robert Holgate, Bishop of Llandaff from 1537 and Archbishop of York from 1545 to 1554, is thought to have been a native of Hemsworth.

 Professional gambler and racehorse owner Phil Bull was born in Hemsworth in 1910.

-World-class cricketer Geoffrey Boycott was born in nearby Fitzwilliam in 1940 and attended Hemsworth Grammar School.
+Cricketer Geoffrey Boycott was born in nearby Fitzwilliam in 1940 and attended Hemsworth Grammar School.

+Footballer for Manchester City, Newcastle United and Sunderland Jeff Clarke was born in Hemsworth.